AnyBody/tutorials/Muscle_modeling/lesson7.md

 rather an artificial "time" that is proportional to the joint angle.

 In the Chart View you can plot any output data against each other.
 Let's select instead of time the ligament length.
-Click the "Out" button, and the field containing the abscissa becomes white.
-You can now type "Main.LigStudy.Output.Model.Lig.Pos" in the abscissa field:
+In the abscissa field write `Main.LigStudy.Output.Model.Lig.Pos`:

 ```{image} _static/lesson7/image3.gif
 :alt: Chart view Model.Lig.Fin 2